ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphereclusteroverview.md

 VMware vSphere does not automate the installation, configuration, and bring-up of the optional VMware components.
 The platform allows maximum of flexibility to design and build your hosted VMware environment while you incorporate VMware-compatible hardware.

-Use this offering to create a new cluster of VMware ESXi™ servers or scale out an existing cluster of ESXi servers in an {{site.data.keyword.cloud_notm}} data center.
-Depending on the VMware components that you select, you can start with just one ESXi server and then scale the cluster later as needed.
+Use this offering to create a new instance of VMware ESXi™ servers or scale out an existing instance of ESXi servers in an {{site.data.keyword.cloud_notm}} data center.
+Depending on the VMware components that you select, you can start with just one ESXi server and then scale the instance later as needed.

 ## Technical specifications for VMware vSphere
 {: #vs_vsphereclusteroverview-specs}

-Review the components for VMware vSphere clusters.
+Review the components for VMware vSphere instances.

 The availability and pricing of standardized hardware configurations might vary based on the {{site.data.keyword.cloud_notm}} data center that is selected for deployment.
 {: note}